nice-digital/nice-design-system/packages/nds-alert/README.md

 - Type: `ReactNode` (required)

 The body content of the alert.
+Can receive any markup.

 ```jsx
 <Alert>